iterative/vscode-dvc/CONTRIBUTING.md

 are installed.

-Stable Visual Studio Code can also be used, but it could break for features of this Extension API the depend on proposed features that haven't hit stable yet.
+Stable Visual Studio Code can also be used, but it could break for features of this Extension that depend on proposed API features that haven't hit stable yet.

 ## Development Options